 Character advancement is done through a combination of classes that provide abilities and spells, skills that can be increased over time, and advantages that enhance specific skill tasks.
 There is a good amount of flexibility in how you build your character, but every class is situated firmly within the narrative of the world and reflects the influence of the world and the ongoing war against the pestiline.

 We have expanded the number of conventions where we will be running the latest beta version of Blightrealms in 2020.
 This is in preparation for a kickstarter in the fall.
 Look for tables and scheduled games at the following events: PAX East, Dexcon, GenCon, Metatopia, and PAX Unplugged.
 We are looking at other events as well, but nothing has been finalized yet.

 Seeking GMs and Players for Blind Playtesting

 You would think that being isolated at home would provide more time to work on Blightrealms, but unfortunately it has divided our time even more.
-But we are getting very close to completing the playtest documents and resources, and we are looking for more people who are interested in participating.
+But we are getting very close to completing the playtest documents and resources, and we are still looking for more people who are interested in participating.
 All materials needed to run the game either in-person or online will be provided--including the current rules, a playtest adventure, supplemental info about the world, premade characters, and maps and tokens ready for use in an online platform like Astral Tabletop or Roll20.
 Playtests shouldn't take more than 6-8 hours and a simple Google form will be used for the feedback.

 If you are interested please contact Tom Toynton directly at firstname.lastname@example.org with a subject line of "RPG Blind Playtest".